ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 The function `get-repo-params` requires the following parameters:

 - `repo_url`
    The repository URL.
-Make sure you provide the correct url of the repo whose parameters needs to be found.
+Provide the correct url of the repo whose parameters need to be found.
 - `repo_token_path`
    Path to the token associated with the repository.

 ### Output
 {: #get_repo_params-return-value}

 The `get-repo-params` function is provided by the pipeline.
-The function returns the following informations:
+The function returns the following information:

-- `repo_name`: The name of the repository.
+- `repo_name`:  Name of the repository.
-- `repo_owner`: Owner or the user associated with the repo.
+- `repo_owner`:  User or creator of the repo.
-- `scm_type`: The source control management type of the repo (Git,GRIT).
+- `scm_type`:  Source Control Management type of the repo (Git, GRIT).
-- `api_url`: The API URL associated with the git service hosting the repo.
+- `api_url`:  API URL linked with the Git service that hosts the repo.

 ### Function call
 {: #get_repo_params-function-call}